Impact on Target

 - The default Confidence Level has been set to 95%.
 This is the same for both tests.

-- The null value is declared to be rejected if the 95% Highest Density Interval (HDI) falls completely outside the ROPE.
+- The null value is rejected if the 95% Highest Density Interval (HDI) falls completely outside the ROPE.

 - Under

-- the Monte Carlo Markov Chain parameters that are used for inference in the Bayesian network described above,
+- the Markov Chain Monte Carlo parameters used for inference in the Bayesian network described above,

 Example